SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    Even if you are not interoperating with Objective-C, you will still need to mark your protocols with the ``@objc`` attribute if you want to be able to check for protocol conformance.
-   This requirement is likely to be removed in a future version of Swift.

    Note also that ``@objc`` protocols can only be adopted by classes, and not by structures or enumerations.